towsif45/rainier-task/README.md

 - To globally install yarn, run `npm install --global yarn`.
 For Linux/Mac, try adding `sudo` before the command if it doesn't work.
 - After cloning the project, change the working directory to `api` and run `yarn` in the terminal to install the necessary dependencies.
 - To start the backend server, run `nodemon index.js` in the terminal.
+- Use the generated token from login response as a header to perform admin tasks.
+The key of the header should be 'token'.

 ## API Endpoints